alicakil/ShopsRUs/Api/README.md

 <hr/>

 <b> Description </b> <br>
-This is a Resftful API service taht showing code practises based on requirepments descripbed in UserStory document file.
+This is a Resftful API service taht showing code practises based on requirepments descripbed in  <a href='https://github.com/alicakil/ShopsRUs/blob/master/Api/UserStory.docx'> UserStory document.</a> document file.

 <h3> Usage </h3>
 <hr>
-Go to Api/Models/Context.cs file, provide a valid connection string such as local sql server for your machine.
+Go to Api/Models/Context.cs file, provide a valid connection string such as local sql server for your machine.<br>
 Build and Run the project.
 (I recomend Visiaul Studio 2022 Community)